 For these reasons, we do not recommend sharpening ceramic knives yourself, and we did not include information about sharpening ceramic knives.

 Serrated blades are also tricky to sharpen at home, so be wary of sharpeners that claim they can.
-You can smooth them out with a standard knife sharpener, but the best way to actually sharpen a serrated knife is with a file designed for serrated knives.
+You can smooth them out with a standard knife sharpener, which gets them somewhat sharper, but can't get into all the crevices.
+The best way to actually sharpen a serrated knife is with a file designed for serrated knives (but it's time consuming).

 What to Look For in a Kitchen Knife Sharpener (Features to Consider)